Focus 1

 Tasks

-• Discussion and definition of basic and further relevant concepts (e.g. conflicts, crises, trade-offs, dilemmas, paradoxes, shocks etc.) with regard to sustainable and resilient urban development
+• discussing and clarifying basic terms and relevant concepts (e.g. conflicts, crises, trade-offs, dilemmas, paradoxes, shocks, etc.) related to sustainable and resilient urban development;

-• Analysis of conflicts, impacts of crises and paradoxes as well as contradictions as contribution to a targeted research in order to provide more profound explanations of urban transformations towards urban resilience and sustainability
+• analysing conflicts, effects of crises and related paradoxes and contradictions as a contribution to better research and deeper explanation of urban transformations towards more urban sustainability and resilience;

-• The elaboration of contributions to the conceptual advancement of urban sustainability, transformation and resilience concepts
+• contributing to the further conceptual development of urban sustainability, transformation and resilience concepts;

 Contact